2023 #MorethanFootball Award

 During the 18th Conference in Budapest, the winner of the #Morethanfootball Award 2022 has been handed over to Northampton Town FC Community Trust.

-The foundations of the following clubs were announced on the longlist and thus competed for the 2022 Award and the club-branded Mini-Pitch by Musco Lighting.
+The foundations of the following clubs were announced on the longlist and thus compete for the 2023 Award and the club-branded Mini-Pitch by Musco Lighting.

 CRITERIA FOR THE MORE THAN FOOTBALL AWARD:

 - The project needs to be promoted by the club, league or FA during the More than Football Action Weeks.

 - The project needs to be delivered by the club, league or FA and cannot be an external initiative that is supported by the club, league or FA.

 - The project must have a proven positive impact in the community.

 - The project can be replicated by different sized clubs, leagues and FAs in Europe.